TsaqifHudzaifah/picoCTF/README.md

-# 🚩 picoCTF Writeups by a Cybersecurity Student
+# 🚩 picoCTF Writeups Student

 Welcome!
-I'm a student currently studying **cybersecurity**, and this repository is my personal space to document my learning journey through solving challenges from **picoCTF**.
+I'm a student wanting to studying **cybersecurity**, and this repository is my personal space to document my learning journey through solving challenges from **picoCTF**.

 ## 🔍 What is picoCTF?